Endgame tablebase: Metrics

-DTZ is the only metric which supports the fifty-move rule as it determines the distance to a "zeroing-move" (i.e. a move which resets the move count to zero under the fifty-move rule).
+DTZ determines the distance to a "zeroing-move" (i.e. a move which resets the move count to zero under the fifty-move rule), and is the metric conventionally used to apply that rule.
 By definition, all "won" positions will always have DTZ $\leq$ DTC $\leq$ DTM.
 In pawnless positions or positions with only blocked pawns, DTZ is identical to DTC.

-The difference between DTC and DTM can be understood by analyzing the diagram at the right.
-The optimal play depends on which metric is used.